 Students interested in China will have the opportunity to engage this intriguing country from the inside.
 The semester will include study of standard Chinese language, geography and history; religion and culture, and China's modern development.
 Parti-cipants will travel throughout China to such places as Beijing, Shanghai, Xi'an, and the Guangzhou/Hong Kong region.
 They will have ample opportunity to interact with Chinese faculty and students on the campus of the host university and with students of English whom they will assist as conversation partners.
-(Begins Spring 1999).
+The China Studies Program is offered through the Council for Christian Colleges and Universities.